NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ```

-#### Annotations in /eml/annotations
+#### Annotations in the `annotations` element

 The `annotations` element is nested under the `eml` root element and contains a list of annotations defining precise semantic statements for parts of a resource.
 An annotation represents a precisely-defined semantic statement that applies to the resource.
 This statement is used to associate precise semantics with a particular element in the EML document.
 For additional details, refer to [insert link]

 The `annotations` element contains a set of `annotation` elements.
 Each `annotation` element has a `references` attribute that points to the `id` attribute of the element being annotated.
 The id of the element being annotated is listed in the `references` attribute, and must point to a unique id within the EML document.
 In the semantic statement, the subject is implicitly the id that is referenced.
 Each annotation also consists of a `propertyURI` element and `valueURI` element that respectively define a property and value (object) that apply to the resource.
 The associated labels can be used to display the statement in a more readable format to users.
 Each URI should resolve to a controlled vocabulary that provides a definition, relationships to other terms, and multiple labels for displaying the statement.

-The following `/eml/annotations` example (Example 4) has 3 different annotations.
+The following `annotations` element example (Example 4) has 3 different annotations.
 For the first annotation, the subject of the semantic statement is "CDF-biodiv-table", which is the id of another element in the EML document.
 The object property of the statement is `http://purl.org/dc/elements/1.1/subject`.
 Finally, the value (object) in the semantic statement is `http://purl.obolibrary.org/obo/ENVO_01000177`, which resolves to the "grassland biome" term in the ENVO ontology (`http://www.obofoundry.org/ontology/envo.html`).
 Taken together, the first semantic statement could be read as "CDR-biodiv-table is about the subject grassland biome".

 The second semantic statement contains the subject "adam.shepherd", the object property `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` and the value (object) `https://schema.org/Person`.
 This statement can be interpreted as "adam.shepherd is a person".

 The third semantic statement also has the subject "adam.shepherd".
 The object property is "https://schema.org/memberOf" and the value (object) is "https://doi.org/10.17616/R37P4C".
 This statement can be read as "adam.shepherd is a member of BCO-DMO".

-* Example 4: `/eml/annotations` annotation
+* Example 4: `annotations` element annotation

 ```
 <annotations>